dehypnosis/leaderboard/README.md

 ## 2. Design considerations

 ### 2.1.
 Assumptions
+- A player's id cannot be duplicate.
+- A player's id cannot be updated once created in persistent layer.
+- New player's id will be automatically assigned.
+- Player's id and MMR should be a positive integer.
-- A user with higher MMR takes higher (numerically lower) rank.
+- A player with higher MMR takes higher (numerically lower) rank.
-- For the tied MMR, younger user (whose id is numerically higher) will occupy higher rank.
+- For the tied MMR, younger player (whose id is numerically higher) will occupy higher rank.

 ### 2.2.
-Implementation overview
+Overview

 Obviously, the requirement seems like making just a simple application which mimics the leaderboard of LoL.
 But I know your assignment requires me to show my ability for designing not only for coding.